Montenegro rulers set to keep power in election

-But this year, the economy is forecast to grow by only 0.5 percent, weighed down by the debts of the state-owned aluminum plant as well as the euro zone crisis.
-Per capita yearly output is 5,200 euros ($6,700), barely one-fifth the EU average.
+But this year, the economy is forecast to grow by only 0.5 percent.
+Montenegro has been weighed down by the debts of its state-owned aluminium plant as well as the euro zone crisis.

-Polls will close at 1800 GMT, with first results expected several hours later.
+Polls will open at 0500 GMT and close at 1900 GMT, with first results expected several hours later.

 Smaller opposition blocs, including the Socialist People's Party and the Positive Montenegro alliance, could play a role in forming a future government if neither of the biggest parties wins enough votes.